Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 Expects one argument in the form of a routine, which runs without arguments to test its work.

-The check passes if the routine does not throw an error either in synchronous or in asynchronous mode.
+The check passes if the routine does not throw an error synchronously or asynchronously.

 The check fails if the routine throws the error synchronously or asynchronously.
 After such an error, the routine can continue execution because it will be isolated in the subroutine.